Open and transparent management of personal information

 AIG Australia Limited ABN 93004727753 (AIG) and its affiliates where we act as the promoter on behalf of AIG (the underwriter) and you purchase a limited range of general insurance products from us,

-regulatory authorities (if requested) including but not limited to the Office of the Australian Information Commissioner (OAIC), Australian Prudential Regulation Authority (APRA), the Australian Securities and Investments Commission (ASIC), AUSTRAC, the Australian Taxation Office (ATO), and the Financial Ombudsman Service (FOS),
+regulatory authorities (if requested) including but not limited to the Office of the Australian Information Commissioner (OAIC), Australian Prudential Regulation Authority (APRA), the Australian Securities and Investments Commission (ASIC), AUSTRAC, the Australian Taxation Office (ATO), and the Australian Financial Complaints Authority (AFCA),

 as required by a court/tribunal order, or